Texas Tech University

 Fire Safety and False Alarms

-Anyone unnecessarily setting off or tampering with fire alarm systems, exit signs, fire extinguishers, sprinkler systems, cameras, or any other fire/life safety equipment will be subject to judicial action, financial responsibility for damage, and referral to the civil authorities for prosecution under state and federal law.
+Anyone unnecessarily setting off or tampering with fire alarm systems, exit signs, fire extinguishers, sprinkler systems, cameras, or any other fire/life safety equipment may be subject to disciplinary action, financial responsibility for damage, and referral to the civil authorities for prosecution under state and federal law.
 Removal from the residence hall community may be considered for those responsible.

 NOTE: For Texas Tech University's policy on Violation of Federal, State, Local Law and/or University Policy and/or False Alarms, consult the Student Handbook, Code of Student Conduct, Misconduct.